Active Substance: eptacog alfa (activated)

 - In haemophilia, the dose is 90 micrograms per kilogram body weight, repeated every two to three hours until the bleeding is controlled.
 A higher dose may be needed in children.
 A single dose of 270 micrograms/kg may be used in adults with a mild or moderate bleeding episode.

-NovoSeven can be administered in the home setting.
+Patients or carers may be able to give NovoSeven themselves after suitable training.
 See the package leaflet for the full dosing details in all uses.

 How does NovoSeven work?